jiajingchen/jiajingchen.github.io/_pages/about.md

 Interests
 ============
-I am interested in the state-of-the-art model development in recommendation system, deep learning, and NLP (Transformer, BERT).
-I like coding and solving challenging problems.
+I am interested in the state-of-the-art model development in recommendation system, deep learning, and NLP.
+I like solving challenging problems.

-In my spare time I like reading, drawing, and spending time outdoors.
+In my spare time I like reading, drawing (See my gallery [here](https://jiajingchen.github.io/gallery/)), and spending time outdoors.